 Penny has also composed a trio for piano, violin and cello that was performed as part of UWM’s Piano Chamber Concert Series by the chair of the UWM piano department, the concertmaster of the Milwaukee Symphony Orchestra and the cellist for the Fine Arts Quartet).
 Penny’s other compositions include a scherzo for piano and cello written for one of her children’s wedding and a composition for chamber orchestra, choir, and soloist based on the 23rd Psalm.

-Penny’s Symphony No. 1 in A was performed on July 6, 2019 at 8:00 p.m. at the Sharon Lynne Wilson Center in Brookfield, Wisconsin.
+Penny’s Symphony No. 1 in A was performed on July 6, 2019 by the Milwaukee Philharmonic, Matthew Makeever conductor, at the Sharon Lynne Wilson Center in Brookfield, Wisconsin.
 See https://www.youtube.com/watch?v=k8dFDuUbIcI.
 Penny’s Symphony No. 2 in A was performed on July 1, 2021 by the Milwaukee Philharmonic at the Village Park in Menomonee Falls, Wisconsin.
-The entire concert can be seen at https://www.youtube.com/watch?v=k8dFDuUbIcI.
-She has completed her Second Symphony and looks forward to it being performed once it is safe for orchestras to resume in-person performances.
+The entire concert can be seen at https://www.youtube.com/watch?v=KAVpcRqgZiA; Penny’s Second Symphony begins at 31:53.
 Contact Penny at email@example.com or watch this website for more information.